cs3org/OCM-API/IETF-RFC.md

 Receiving Server to access the shared resource using the appropriate transport protocol (e.g., WebDAV).
 The `expires_in` value indicates the token lifetime in seconds.
-No `refresh_token` is issued, instead the same request to the tokenEndPoint MUST be repeated before the `access_token` has expired, to recieve a new `access_token` that can then be used in the same manner.
+No `refresh_token` is issued, instead the same request to the {tokenEndPoint} MUST be repeated before the `access_token` has expired, to recieve a new `access_token` that can then be used in the same manner.